 Table of Contents

-An air fryer actually works kind of like a convection oven (or toaster oven).
+An air fryer works kind of like a convection oven (or toaster oven).
 It produces lots of hot air which is then stimulated to move around at high speed inside the cooker in order to cook the food.

 It can produce very similar results to deep frying, helping to achieve that lovely crispy texture to the outside of your food.